Giridhar-07/civitrack/deployment.md

 # CiviTrack Deployment Architecture

-This document outlines the deployment architecture for the CiviTrack application, with the frontend deployed to Netlify and the backend deployed to Vercel.
+This document outlines the deployment architecture for the CiviTrack application, with the frontend deployed to Netlify and the backend deployed to Render.

 ## Recent Updates

-- Added Netlify API proxy configuration for improved backend connectivity
+- Migrated backend deployment from Vercel to Render for improved reliability
-- Implemented better error handling in status request service
+- Updated Netlify API proxy configuration to connect to Render backend
-- Added GitHub Actions workflow for automated deployment
+- Fixed theme implementation for consistent UI rendering across environments
-- Created verification scripts to test deployment connectivity
+- Added deployment scripts and testing utilities

 ## Architecture Overview